At the age of 17, Mercury and his family fled from Zanzibar for safety reasons due to the 1964 Zanzibar Revolution.

 14 of 32

-Mercury's flamboyant stage performances led journalists to allude to his sexuality.
-Some claim that he was openly gay, but others say he tried to hide his sexuality, as homosexual acts between adults had only just been decriminalized a few years earlier in the UK.Flickr/clender
+Freddie Mercury's flamboyant stage performances led journalists to speculate about his sexuality.
+Some claim that he was openly gay, but others say he tried to hide his sexuality, as homosexual acts between adults had only recently been decriminalized in the U.K.Flickr/clender

 15 of 32